Black Cartoon Characters: Icons, History, and Impact

 Craig Williams (Craig of the Creek)

 Craig of the Creek is a masterpiece of modern representation.
-Craig is just a regular kid exploring the woods, but the show beautifully integrates black culture (like the importance of Sunday dinner or hair care) without making it the only focus.
-It feels authentic.
+Craig is just a regular kid exploring the woods, but the show folds Black culture, from Sunday dinners to hair care, into the everyday without ever making it the entire point.
+It simply feels authentic, and that is the magic.

 Doc McStuffins

-This show changed the landscape for preschoolers.
-Doc is a young black girl who acts as a doctor for her toys.
-It normalized the image of black women in medicine for an entire generation of children.
-It is sweet, educational, and incredibly important.
+This show quietly changed the landscape for preschoolers.
+Doc is a young Black girl who runs a clinic for her toys and dreams of being a doctor like her mom.
+It normalized the image of Black women in medicine for an entire generation of kids, and it did it with real sweetness.

 Kiki Pizza (Steven Universe)